Class GlopParameters

 hasRelativeMaxCostPerturbation

-public boolean hasRelativeMaxCostPerturbation()optional double relative_max_cost_perturbation = 55 [default = 1e-07];
+public boolean hasRelativeMaxCostPerturbation()optional double relative_max_cost_perturbation = 55 [default = 1e-07];- Specified by:

 - Whether the relativeMaxCostPerturbation field is set.